cdapio/cdap/docs/loom-docs/source/guide/admin/macros.rst

 Macro Functions
 ===============

-Two macro functions are also supported in Loom.
-These explicitly:
+Two macro functions are also supported in Loom: join and map.
 ::
   %join(map(host.service.<service name>,'<format string>'),'<delimiter>')%
   %join(host.service.<service name>,'<delimiter>')%

-join 2 arguments.
-The first is a basic macro, and the second is a delimiter used to join them.
+Join takes 2 arguments.
+The first argument is a basic macro, and the second argument is a delimiter used to join them.
-In the example above, map takes 2 arguments, the first again being a basic macro and the second is a format string, where the format gets applied to each entity in the basic macro.
+Map takes 2 arguments, the first argument is a basic macro and the second argument is a format string, where the format gets applied to each entity in the basic macro.
 When the format is applied, the '$' character in the format string is replaced by whatever value the entity resolves to.